 Some important US tax-related dates for US expats, with provisos:

 As an American expat, we still have US tax obligations, both income tax and what’s called FBAR (Foreign Bank Account Reporting) — both of these have approaching deadlines.
 Of course there are lots of if’s, and’s and but’s, but generally here’s what you need to know (see here for more details).
-FBAR filing is required of ALL overseas Americans whose total foreign bank and investment accounts ever had an aggregate value of $10,000 or more at any time during 2017.
+FBAR filing is required of ALL overseas Americans whose total foreign bank and investment accounts ever had an aggregate value of $10,000 or more at any time during the previous year (2019).
 1040 filing is required generally under the same conditions as if you were living in the US.

 But most of us do get a bit of extra time for filing due to living overseas.
 You can file the FBAR yourself directly here for free — it’s a simple form.
 Note that some firms will file an FBAR for you, but charge you a fee — you generally should NOT need such.